Factor Overnight GARCH-It\^o Models: Conclusion

 \section{Conclusion}

 In this paper, we propose the unified approach for describing the volatility matrix evolution by embedding the discrete-time multivariate GARCH model structure in the continuous-time It\^o diffusion process.
-We first discuss the proposed method for the finite dimension.
-When the instantaneous volatility process is restricted to integer times, it retains the discrete-time multivariate GARCH model structure so that it can capture the rich dynamics in the volatility process.
-For the high-dimensional set-up, we model the stock price process by the factor It\^o diffusion process so that the large volatility process can be decomposed into the factor and idiosyncratic volatility matrices.
-We embed the multivariate GARCH model structure in the instantaneous factor volatility process, and we assume that the idiosyncratic volatility process is a martingale.
-Model parameters in the MOGI model are estimated by minimizing the weighted loss function, and this estimating approach is proved to have good asymptotic behaviors.
-We demonstrate the validity of the proposed estimation method via the simulation study, and the empirical study presents the advantages of the proposed MOGI model in portfolio allocation problems.
+We model the stock price process by the factor It\^o diffusion process so that the large volatility process can be decomposed into the factor and idiosyncratic volatility matrices.
+We embed the multivariate GARCH model structure in the instantaneous factor volatility process, and we assume that the idiosyncratic volatility process is constant over time.
+Model parameters in the FOGI model are estimated by minimizing the weighted loss function, and this estimating approach is proved to have good asymptotic behaviors.
+We demonstrate the validity of the proposed estimation method via the simulation study, and the empirical study presents the advantages of the proposed FOGI model in portfolio allocation problems.
+Thus, this study provides the intuition for the large volatility matrix dynamics of the open-to-close and close-to-open volatilities.